avrebarra/avrebarra.github.io/_posts/2022-03-04-why-i-love-using-post-for-all-my-restful-endpoints.md

 Yes, I know I know, it sounds totally petty, but along the way I realized this way also had some good points too though.

-## It's bit nice to see
+## Advantage 1: It's bit nice to see

 We talked about this.

-## Explicitly descriptive as you want it to be
+## Advantage 2: Explicitly descriptive as you want it to be

 I think we can agree that we love our code to be as explicit as possible.
 No hidden meaning.
 No additional docs to read.
 No additional links to click.